 Mr. Felix Enrico R. Alfiler, Mr. Edgar A. Cua, Mr. Federico C. Pascual, Mr. Cecilio K. Pedro, and Ms. Florencia G. Tarriela were nominated as independent directors.
 After due evaluation by the Corporate Governance, Nomination, Remuneration and Sustainability Committee, it certified that said nominees are duly qualified in accordance with the MORB and Rule 38 of the IRR of the SRC.
-All of the nominees for independent director were nominated by Mr. Reynaldo A. Maclang to comply with the requirement on independent directors.
+All of the nominees for independent directors.
 Said nominees are not related to Mr. Maclang.